VA-Explorer/va_explorer/_sources/develop.md.txt

 ```

 This will prepare your local development environment to run VA Explorer locally
-via the `runserver_plus` command (see Development Commands (link)).
-Next you will
+via the `runserver_plus` command (see [Development Commands](#development-commands)).
-want to seed VA Explorer with some example data so you can signin and see
+Next you will want to seed VA Explorer with some example data so you can login
-features in action.
+and see its features in action.
 To do that run:

 1. Create user roles & permissions source code